davideicardi/udp-echo/README.md

 # udp-echo

-Udp echo utility
+UDP echo command line utility.

 ## Installation

     npm i udp-echo -g

 ## Usage

     udp-echo

+This will start an UDP server listening at 41234.
+For every message received it will responde back an echo message composed by `echo[{ORIGINAL_MESSAGE}]`.

+Change listening port by specifing the `PORT` environment variable.

+## Send

-To also use this tool to send data you can use:
+You can also use this tool to send UDP datagrams from console:

     DESTINATION=your-destinationserver:port udp-echo

 Then you can write message inside the console and send it with Enter key.